 The FDA reviews all submitted NDAs and BLAs to ensure that they are sufficiently complete for substantive review before it accepts them for filing.
 It may refuse to file the application and request additional information rather than accept an NDA or BLA for filing.
 In this event, the application must be resubmitted with the additional information.
 The resubmitted application is also subject to review before the FDA accepts it for filing.
 The FDA must make a decision on accepting an NDA or BLA for filing within 60 days of receipt and inform the sponsor by the 74th day after the FDA's receipt of the submission whether an application is sufficiently complete to permit substantive review.
 Once the submission is accepted for filing, the FDA begins an in-depth review of the NDA or BLA.
-Under the goals and policies agreed to by the FDA under PDUFA, the FDA has 10 months, from the filing date, in which to complete its review of a new molecular-entity (NME) NDA or an original BLA and respond to the applicant, and six months from the filing date of an NME NDA or original BLA designated for priority review.
+Under the goals and policies agreed to by the FDA under PDUFA, the FDA has ten months, from the filing date, in which to complete its review of a new molecular-entity ("NME") NDA or an original BLA and respond to the applicant, and six months from the filing date of an NME NDA or original BLA designated for priority review.
 For non-NME NDAs, the review goals are ten months from the date of receipt for a standard application and six months from the date of receipt for a priority submission.
 The FDA does not always meet its PDUFA goal dates for standard and priority NDAs or BLAs, and the review process is often extended by FDA requests for additional information or clarification.
 After the submission is accepted for filing, the FDA begins an in-depth substantive review.
 As noted above, the FDA has agreed to specified performance goals in the review process of NDAs and BLAs.
-The review process may be extended by the FDA for three additional months to consider new information or in the case of a clarification provided by the applicant to address an outstanding deficiency identified by the FDA following the original submission.
+The review process may be extended by the FDA following the original submission.